KyunghoonBan/rdid/README.md

 Description
 -----------

-implement the robust difference-in-differences (RDID) framework for both the canonical 2 by 2 DID settings and staggered adoption designs.
+rdid implements the robust difference-in-differences (RDID) framework for both the canonical 2 by 2 DID settings and staggered adoption designs.

 ### License
 MIT